zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

         {{% alert color="warning" %}}Hybrid mobile apps are not available in Mendix 10.{{% /alert %}}

-1. Sign in to the application and configure the SAML module as described in the [Configuration](#config) section.
+5. Sign in to the application and configure the SAML module as described in the [Configuration SAML Module](#config) section.

 ### Using SSOLandingPage{#ssolandingpage}